 In the 1990s, China plunged into a phase of unbridled capitalism.
 Traditional herbs have begun to grow in great, but not in respect of tradition, but in pursuit of wealth.
-Maximizing profit and competitiveness is all about sacrificing.
-I'm a fan of the Chinese, but it can not be shining; herbs exported from the PRC are really often a place for poisonous medicinal substances.
-The Chinese Communists are desperate of those who are businessmen, they execute it on a running belt ( , , , ), Recently banned 400 firms exporting low-quality Chinese herbs ( ), It does not help.
+Maximizing profit and competitiveness is all sacrificed.
+I do not like the Chinese anymore, but it can not be shining, herbs exported from the PRC are really often a place for poisonous medicinal substances.
+The Chinese Communists are desperate for those who are businessmen, they execute it on a running belt ( , , , ), recently banned 400 firms exporting low-quality Chinese herbs ( ), it does not help.

-Taiwan from China imports only very high quality TCM products
+Taiwan from China imports only high-quality TČM products

-Taiwanese legislators are actively involved in the issue of the quality of imported Chinese herbs.
-There is already established a system of import licenses for companies importing Chinese herbs.
-This system is intended to tighten up the Taiwanese government ( ).
-It can be said that the Taiwanese Chinese know best how to make the tricks of their dishonest soukmenovce.
-For example, for ginseng that can not be grown in Taiwan, there is a consensus that direct quality control is needed to guarantee its quality and purity, direct supervision of the whole process of its cultivation and processing process.
+Taiwanese lawmakers are also actively involved in the issue of the quality of imported Chinese herbs.
+There is already a system of import licenses already in place for companies importing Chinese herbs.
+This system intends to tighten up the Taiwanese government ( ).
+It can be said that the Taiwanese Chinese know best how to ripen the tricks of their dishonest soukmenovce.
+For example, for ginseng that can not be grown in Taiwan, there is a consensus that to ensure its quality and purity, direct supervision of the whole process of its cultivation and processing is necessary.

 Taiwan's environment is particularly suitable for mushroom growing

-In addition to respecting the Chinese medical tradition and control of the genome of mushrooms grown, and in particular shiny oars, Taiwan has a great advantage for mushroom growing - its climatic and geographical conditions.
+In addition to respecting the Chinese medical tradition and control of the genome of cultivated mushrooms, and in particular shrimps, Taiwan has a great advantage for mushroom growing - its climatic and geographical conditions.

 Mushrooms require a particularly clean environment

 Mushrooms are a natural bioaccumulator of heavy metals.
-Even in clean environments, they can accumulate a lot.
-Heavy metals are particularly tricky because even in small concentrations they tend to destroy primarily the nervous system and the brain cells.
+Even in a clean environment, they can accumulate a lot.
+Heavy metals are especially tricky because even in small concentrations they tend to destroy primarily the nervous system and the brain cells.
 Anyone buying or collecting mushrooms should be interested in the environment in which the mushrooms grew.
-According to Prof. Váňu ( ) Collecting mushrooms from the contaminated areas (Ostrava, Northern Bohemia ...) is not paid at all.
+According to Prof. Váňu ( ), collecting mushrooms to eat from polluted areas (Ostrava, Northern Bohemia ...) does not pay at all.